allow users to upload images

 So whether you already sell products or want to start an online store, testimonials with photos can boost sales and build trust with your customers.

-As you can see, allowing users to upload an image to your blog is a great way to:
+As you can see, allowing users to upload an image to your WordPress blog is a great way to:

 • Jumpstart your membership site or submission blog